drenfr01/FaceOff/README.md

 To Do/ Features list:
  * Upload images/store images in DB
- * Implement Join a game functionality
+ * Implement Join a game functionality -- Should be able to set Session game to the correct number and be golden
- * Play more than one game
+ * ~~Play more than one game~~
  * Statistics
  * Metadata about images
  * ~~Implement visible timer~~